Frequently Asked Questions

 - Are your wines vegan friendly?

-The See, Hear, Speak No Evil range is vegan friendly as well as the red wines within the Woods Crampton range as they have minimal intervention.
-All other brands are not vegan friendly due to the fining stages of the winemaking however traces of any animal products are less than one part per million.
+We are very proud of our growing Vegan friendly ranges.
+A list of all available options can be viewed here.
+All other brands are not vegan friendly due to the fining stages of the winemaking process however traces of any animal products are less than one part per million across all Fourth Wave Wine products.

 - What are sulfites?

-Sulfites (spelling according to the Australian Therapeutic Goods Administration (TGA)) are naturally present in many foods, beverages and medicines throughout Australia.
+Sulfites (spelling according to the Australian Food Standards) are naturally present in many foods, beverages and medicines throughout Australia.
 They are also added to preserve the flavour and freshness of a product and increase shelf life.
-There are various technical reasons related to wine making which may mean that very low levels of sulfites are still present.
-Cask wine and white wines will have higher concentrations of sulfites than bottled red wine which is preserved by tannins.
+There are various technical reasons related to wine making which may mean that very low levels of sulphites are still present.
+Cask wine and white wines will have higher concentrations of sulphites than bottled red wine which is preserved by tannins.

-For further information on allergies relating to sulfites please review the Australian Allergy Organisation https://www.allergy.org.au/patients/product-allergy/sulfite-allergy and consult your doctor.
+For further information on allergies relating to sulphites please review the Australian Allergy Organisation https://www.allergy.org.au/patients/product-allergy/sulfite-allergy and consult your doctor.

 - Where are your wines sourced from?